ludicast/ice/README.markdown

 These templates then execute on the server in a javascript container.

 One of the benefits to this approach is that you can have user-submitted templates that run in a secure context.
-Much like with the [Liquid Template System](https://github.com/tobi/liquid), you can have a multi-tenant system where everybody can securely code their sites.
+Much like with the [Liquid Template System](https://github.com/tobi/liquid), you can have a multi-tenant system where everybody can securelywrite code for their own subdomains.

 These templates can be run from the appropriate views directory, provided they have a .eco extension.
 Also, the templates may be compiled on demand with the method: